 Can I Give My Dog Ham?
 Answer: Not Recommended

 Ham could easily add too much sodium in your dog’s diet.
 Perhaps a wild beast would hunt down and kill a pig in the wild, but domesticated dogs don’t need to be eating cured, lean and salted hams.
-That said, feeding your dog a small amount of your ham is probably harmless.
-That’s true at least in the short term.
-Just understand that you definitely shouldn’t depend on ham for your dog’s protein nourishment.
-Feeding this meat could also be the beginning of a bad habit!
+That said, feeding your dog a small amount of your ham is harmless.
+That’s true at least in the short term, but don’t overly depend on ham for your dog’s protein requirements.

 Ham Not a Replacement

 Sure, owners give their dogs small portions of ham all the time.
 But this begs the question: why risk it?
 Ham may not be well-tolerated and it’s definitely no health food.
 It should be avoided or, at the very least, fed only occasionally.

 All Meats Aren’t Equal

 The industry promotes ham by calling pork “the other white meat”, but it’s really not as good as beef or chicken.
 Dogs require meat-based protein, but ham is inferior to most other types of meats.
 Pork is actually a low quality protein.
 Ham, all pork really, also tends to be harder to digest compared to others.
 This, in itself, is reason enough not to toss your dog a piece of the holiday ham.

 Forget Ham and Upgrade

 You can put most table scrap questioning to bed, including ham, by simply getting a high quality dog food brand.
 Many owners wince at the thought of paying more for canine chow.
 They end up giving Fido people foods which costs even more in the long run.
 Get the premium stuff and this way you won’t have to make up for nutritional gaps.
 Ham just won’t cut it for your dog!

 Some Ham & Pork Truths